pipdax/visual-chatgpt-windows/README.md

 ## TIPS

-If you only have one graphics card, please find the code `cuda:x` in `visual_chatgpt.py`, and replace all of them to read `cuda:0`.
+If you only have one graphics card, please find the code `cuda:x` in `visual_chatgpt.py`(cuda:x x is 4,8...), and replace all of them to read `cuda:0`.

 This version has been replaced.